FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 #### Installing DHT custom node

+This node only works on all versions of Raspberry Pi 4; for other versions, you can explore alternative nodes

 1. Open your device's editor in the flowfuse.
 2. Click on the menu icon in the top right corner.
 3. Select "Manage palette" from the menu.